 Where to use ‘IT’ – 7 uses It is a...Read More

-Collective nouns are the name given to a group or collection of some other noun (person, place, animal, or thing) taken together and spoken of as one whole.
+Collective nouns are the names given to groups or collections of some other noun (person, place, animal, or thing) taken together and spoken of as one whole.
 Whenever we hear a collective noun, always an image of a group is formed in our head.

-When we come across a proper noun like, Simran, Mumbai, Alaska, Katy, Mandela, Africa, etc. a singular image or we can say an image of an individual is perceived by us.
+When we come across a proper nouns like, Simran, Mumbai, Alaska, Katy, Mandela, Africa, etc. a singular image or we can say an image of an individual is perceived by us.

-Likewise, when we come across a common noun like, teacher, doctors, bus, scooters, bulb, books, student, politicians, etc. these can be an individual or more than one.
+Likewise, when we come across a common nouns like, teacher, doctors, bus, scooters, bulb, books, student, politicians, etc. these can be an individual or more than one.

 But, in case of collective nouns like jury, army, class, herd, bunch, committee, group, etc. always an image of multiple things or group is perceived.

-So a collective noun is a collection of common nouns belonging to same class.
+So a collective noun is a collection of common nouns belonging to a same class.